Another COVID-19 case found in Ridgefield Schools

-The person who tested positive was in East Ridge Middle School and considered possibly infectious on Wednesday, Thursday and Friday, according to school officials.
+The person who tested positive was in East Ridge Middle School and possibly contagious on Wednesday, Thursday and Friday, Oct.
+21 through Oct, 23, according to school officials.

-The latest case was announced in an email sent to school families and staff by Superintendent of Schools Susie Da Silva around 5:15 p.m.
-Saturday.
+The latest case was announced in an email sent to school families and staff by Superintendent of Schools Susie Da Silva on about 5:15 on Saturday evening, Oct.
+24.

-It represents the second COVID-19 case at East Ridge Middle School this school year.
-Two people tested positive at Ridgefield High School, and members of the RHS girls soccer team were exposed to the virus while at an away game.
+It represents the second COVID-19 case at East Ridge Middle School and there have also been two incidents of people who tested positive at Ridgefield High School, as well as RHS girls soccer team members who were exposed while at an away game.

-In her email to families Saturday, Da Silva forwarded a message from Aaron Crook, the school system’s COVID-19 health and safety compliance liaison coordinator of nursing services.
+In her email to families Saturday, Superintendent Da Silva forwarded a message from Aaron Crook, the school system’s COVID-19 Health and Safety Compliance Liaison Coordinator of Nursing Services.

-“We have consulted with Dr. James Ahern and Mr. Ed Briggs Town of Ridgefield Health Department director and have begun the process of contact tracing.
-We will be making calls to 34 students and eight teachers who will be required to quarantine until Nov.
-3.”
+“We have consulted with Dr. James Ahern and Mr. Ed Briggs Town of Ridgefield Health Department Director and have begun the process of contact tracing.
+We will be making calls to 34 students and 8 teachers who will be required to quarantine until November 3rd…”

-Before Saturday’s email, the school district announced COVID-19 exposures in the Ridgefield Public Schools Oct.
+Before the Saturday, Oct.
+24, email, there had been announcements of COVID-19 exposures in the Ridgefield Public Schools Oct.
 21, Oct.
 16 and Oct.
 5. All involved either the high school or East Ridge Middle School.

-Da Silva sent students’ families and staff an email Wednesday, forwarding a communication from Crook, saying that an individual from the RHS school community has tested positive for COVID-19, and had sat for the PSATs at RHS on Oct.
-17. School officials determined nine students and one teacher would be required to quarantine for 14 days due to the exposure.
+Superintendent Da Silva and Crook sent students’ families and staff an email Wednesday, Oct.
+21, saying that an individual from the RHS school community had tested positive for COVID-19, and had participated in the PSAT at RHS on Saturday, Oct.
+17. School officials determined that 9 students and one teacher would be required to quarantine for 14 days due to the exposure.

-School was dismissed early on Oct.
-16, because a member of the RHS community had tested positive for COVID-19.
+Before that there’d been an early dismissal Friday, Oct.
+16, because a member of the RHS community had tested positive for Covid-19.

-Later that Friday, school officials announced they had become aware of potential exposure of members of the RHS girls soccer team at an away game earlier in the week.
+And later that Friday school officials announced they’d become aware of potential exposure of members of the RHS girls soccer team at an away game earlier in the week.

-Ridgefield schools’ first incident was announced Oct.
-5 and school officials said that working with health authorities, they had determined the person had not been in school when contagious, so building closures and contact tracing were not deemed necessary.
+The schools’ first incident was announced Oct.
+5 and school officials said that working with health authorities they had determined the person had not been in school when contagious, so building closures and contact tracing were not deemed necessary.

-The next day, they announced the school involved was East Ridge Middle School.
+They announced the next day that the school involved was was East Ridge Middle School.